-The Company's capital is calculated and distributed to risks in accordance with European Parliament and Council directive 2013/36/EU, European Parliament and Council regulation 575/2013 (CRDIV / CRR), as well as Basel III standards and the legal acts of the Republic of Lithuania.
+For reporting periods up to 30 June 2021, the Company's capital was calculated and distributed to risks in accordance with European Parliament and Council Directive 2013/36/EU, European Parliament and Council Regulation 575/2013 (CRDIV/CRR), as well as Basel III standards and the legal acts of the Republic of Lithuania.
 The Company's capital management objectives are as follows:

-- Follow capital requirements established by the European Union and higher capital ratios to be achieved, which are established by the main shareholder, - 2) Ensure continuity of the Company's performance, return for shareholders and benefits for other interested parties, - 3) Promote the development of the Company's business based on stable capital basis.
+- 1) Follow capital requirements established by the European Union and higher capital ratios to be achieved, which are established by the main shareholder, - 2) Ensure continuity of the Company's performance, return for shareholders and benefits for other interested parties, - 3) Promote the development of the Company's business based on stable capital basis.